-Just In: Your March 2018 Horoscope
+Just in: Your March 2018 Horoscope

 As the month opens, a full moon illuminates your closest connections, potentially delivering a special message.
 Travel, partnerships, creative expression, and learning are aligned before the 7th; a venture is emphasized for you to enjoy!
 Focus on journeys or passion projects, which now light up the skies.

-Planets guide your focus towards long-term career plans and aspirations in March, and by months end you could comprehend a shift that’s occurred around how you’re seen.
-Acknowledge changes and adjust the sails around your public impression – and message – after the 23rd.
+Planets guide your focus toward long-term career plans and aspirations in March, and by month's end, you could comprehend a shift that’s occurred around how you’re seen.
+Acknowledge changes and adjust the sails around your public impression—and message—after the 23rd.

-Partnerships are increasingly charged from the 18th, however you’ll be inclined to tackle the dynamic interactions.
+Partnerships are increasingly charged from the 18th; however, you’ll be inclined to tackle the dynamic interactions.
 Note the 24th and 25th are highly strung; seek comfort at home on the 31st, in a beautiful sanctuary or among family.

 Photo: